 1.2.
 Tourist Apartments

-As in major US cities, tourist apartments have proliferated in recent years in Russia.
+Tourist apartments have proliferated in recent years in Russia.
 This is a good way to travel if you go with family or a group of friends or if you’re going to Russia for a more extended stay.

 They are located near the city center and are usually very well equipped.
-In many cases these are apartments that have been renovated in old, Soviet-era buildings and are managed as tourist accommodations.
+In many cases these are apartments that have been renovated in old Soviet-era buildings and are managed as tourist accommodations.